Firelack/apptimer/README.md

 ## 📁 Available Versions

-- `routineapp.py`: Full-featured version with interface and language selection (English/French).
+- `routineapp.py`: Full-featured version with interface and language selection (English/French and more).
 - `fonctionbase.py`: Minimal version — routines managed in pure Python, no graphical interface, only french.

 ## ⚠️ Known Issues